reactjs/react.dev/content/docs/state-and-lifecycle.md

 Now the clock ticks every second.

-Let's quickly recap what's going on and the order in which the methods are called:
+Let's quickly recap what's going on and the order in which the code is called:

-1) When `<Clock />` is passed to `ReactDOM.render()`, React calls the constructor of the `Clock` component.
-Since `Clock` needs to display the current time, it initializes `this.state` with an object including the current time.
+1) When `<Clock />` is passed to `ReactDOM.render()`, React calls the `Clock` component.
+Since `Clock` needs to display the current time, it initializes `date` with with a `useState` hook including the current time.
 We will later update this state.

-2) React then calls the `Clock` component's `render()` method.
+2) React then uses the component's returned JSX.
 This is how React learns what should be displayed on the screen.
 React then updates the DOM to match the `Clock`'s render output.

-3) When the `Clock` output is inserted in the DOM, React calls the `componentDidMount()` lifecycle method.
-Inside it, the `Clock` component asks the browser to set up a timer to call the component's `tick()` method once a second.
+3) When the `Clock` output is inserted in the DOM, React calls the `useEffect()` hook.
+Inside it, the `Clock` component asks the browser to set up a timer to call the component's `tick()` function once a second.

-4) Every second the browser calls the `tick()` method.
-Inside it, the `Clock` component schedules a UI update by calling `setState()` with an object containing the current time.
-Thanks to the `setState()` call, React knows the state has changed, and calls the `render()` method again to learn what should be on the screen.
-This time, `this.state.date` in the `render()` method will be different, and so the render output will include the updated time.
+4) Every second the browser calls the `tick()` function.
+Inside it, the `Clock` component schedules a UI update by calling `setDate()` with an object containing the current time.
+Thanks to the `setDate()` hook call, React knows the state has changed, and calls the component again to learn what should be on the screen.
+This time, `date` in the component will be different, and so the render output will include the updated time.
 React updates the DOM accordingly.

-5) If the `Clock` component is ever removed from the DOM, React calls the `componentWillUnmount()` lifecycle method so the timer is stopped.
+5) If the `Clock` component is ever removed from the DOM, React calls the function returned by the`useEffect()` hook so the timer is stopped.

 ## Using State Correctly {#using-state-correctly}

-There are three things you should know about `setState()`.
+There are two things you should know about state.

 ### Do Not Modify State Directly {#do-not-modify-state-directly}